About Houses for Rent in Raleigh, NC

 Why Rent From Block & Associates Realty?

-As the premier residential property management and leasing firm in the Triangle, we have decades of local expertise in real estate rentals and relocation services.
+As the premier residential property management and leasing firm in Raleigh, we have decades of local expertise in real estate rentals and relocation services.
 Our staff consists of more than 40 professionals who are committed to providing you with unmatched service throughout your tenancy with us, and our goal is to make the process of acquiring and maintaining your rental property seamless, from searching for the perfect house to convenient online rent pay.
-Whether you are looking for a town home or single-family home, we have a variety of available rental properties to suit your specifications and taste.
+Whether you are looking for a town home or single-family home in the Triangle, we have a variety of available rental properties to suit your specifications and taste.

 Our Rental Offer & Application Process